 But joint compound is called something else in other countries, and the Elmer’s brand isn’t available at all in some places.
 So – I’m hoping you can help out your fellow artists and craftpeople wherever you may live, and help me put together a list of product names for locally available materials that will work to make paper mache clay.

-So far, for the joint compound we have:
+So far, the translations we have for the joint compound are:

 - “Drywall joint compound” in the United States (guys in the construction industry call it “mud”)

 - “Drywall filler” in Canada

 - “Joint finish” in Australia

 - “Voegenmiddel” in Dutch, according to one reader – but Elizabeth says the correct translation of joint compound in Dutch is gipsplaatvuller.

 - In India I believe it’s called “wall putty“

 - In Guatemala joint compound is known as Pasta de Tablayesero